jam-do/jam-site/src/solutions/why.md

 # Why Choose Us?

-We are the team of experienced and highly motivated engineers.

-Our specialization is R&D in area of web technologies.
-We have a lot of experience in projects, where the result couldn't be described in details on start.
-We know how to build the process with a significant part of experiments without a lack of efficiency.
+**Experienced Engineers with a Focus on R&D:** &nbsp;Our team comprises experienced and highly motivated engineers specializing in web technology R&D. We excel in projects where outcomes are initially undefined, building efficient processes that integrate significant part of experimentation.

-We are ready to work with projects with a high level of autonomy.
+**Autonomy in Project Management:**  &nbsp;We are adept at handling projects that require a high level of autonomy, adapting flexibly to evolving project needs.

-## Lean process
+## Lean Process

-We use the set of practices, that makes R&D less resource consuming, such as:
+Our R&D approach minimizes resource consumption through:

-- Compact teams
+- Small, agile teams
-- Compact set of technologies in use
+- A streamlined technology stack
-- Efficient dependency and risk management
+- Effective risk and dependency management
 - Progressive enhancement
-- Open architecture
+- Open architecture solutions

-...and others.
+These practices ensure our processes are lean yet effective.

-## Full stack
+## Full Stack Capabilities

+Our expertise extends beyond traditional front-end and back-end development:

-- Data analysis
+- Data and technical analysis
-- Technical analysis
-- UI/UX from scratch
+- Comprehensive UI/UX design from scratch
-- Frontend
-- Backend
-- Infrastructure management
+- Infrastructure solutions
 - Team management

+This holistic approach helps us optimize costs and deliver superior quality.

-## Technologies
+## Cutting-Edge Technologies

-We don't invent the wheels, where it's not necessary.
-But also we able to invent the new kind of wheel, if needed.

-We use the all new web-platform standards and features, that helps us to make our solutions lightweight, extensible and performant as well.

-## Freedom of agreements
+We leverage the latest web standards and features to create solutions that are lightweight, extendable, and high-performing.
+While we avoid reinventing the wheel unnecessarily, we are capable of really innovative solutions when required.

+## Flexible Engagement Models

-We considering any kinds of business or financial relationships, from classic personal contracts to DAOs and payments in crypto currencies.
+We are open to various business and financial arrangements, from conventional contracts to innovative formats like DAOs and cryptocurrency payments.